 3.4.
-Ultraviolet-visible Spectroscopy (UV-Vis) Analysis
+Ultraviolet-Visible Spectroscopy (UV-Vis) Analysis

-The UV-visible spectra of both the control and Biofield Energy Treated zinc chloride are presented in the Figure 3.
-The wavelength of the most intense UV-Vis absorbance (λ{max}) of both the control and Biofield Energy Treated samples were observed in their UV-Vis spectra (Figure 3) at 196.6 and 196.4 nm, respectively with a minor shift of absorbance maxima from 1.9184 in the control sample to 1.8619 in the Biofield Energy Treated sample.
-The UV absorbance occurs due to the diverse type of energy transitions from the singlet to the singlet excited state such as $\sigma \to \sigma^$, $n \to \pi^$, and $\pi \to \pi^$.
+The UV-visible spectra of both the control and treated zinc chloride are presented in the Figure 3.
+The wavelength of the most intense UV-Vis absorbance (λ{max}) of the both the control and Biofield Energy Treated samples were observed in their UV-Vis spectra (Figure 3) at 196.0 nm with a minor shift of absorbance maxima from 2.0317 (control) to 1.9653 in the treated sample.
+The UV absorbance occurs due to the diverse type of energy transitions from the singlet to the singlet excited state such as $\sigma \rightarrow \sigma^$, $n \rightarrow \pi^$, and $\pi \rightarrow \pi^$.
 These type of electronic transitions are occurred when the difference in energy between the lowest unoccupied molecular orbital (LUMO) and the highest occupied molecular orbital (HOMO) is significantly higher than the activation energy of the compound [55].
-The UV-vis spectroscopic analysis of zinc chloride displayed no change in the λ{max} of the Biofield Energy Treated sample as compared to the control sample.
-Thus, the structural configuration or activation energy of the Biofield Energy Treated sample was not changed compared to the control sample.
+The UV-vis spectroscopic analysis of zinc chloride displayed no change in the λ{max} of the treated sample as compared to the control sample.
+Thus, the structural configuration or activation energy of the treated sample was not changed as compared to the control sample.